-Examinees should report to The Learning Center lobby at 8:45 a.m. on the first examination day.
-Each examination day will be divided into a morning session from 9-11 a.m. and an afternoon session from 1-3 p.m., during which students will complete responses to examination questions as described below.
-Please note the research question on the afternoon of the second day consists of a 3-hour writing session from 1-4 p.m.
+Examinees should report to The Learning Center lobby at 8:15 a.m. on the first examination day.
+Each examination day will be divided into a morning session from 8:30-11:30 a.m. and an afternoon session from 1-4 p.m., during which students will complete responses to examination questions as described below.